High hopes on DFTZ to boost Malaysia’s cross-border trade

 - DFTZ expected to increase SMEs goods export to US$38 bil, create 60k jobs by 2025

-- Jack Ma amazed by resolve & commitment of govt to remove all barriers in just under a year
+- Jack Ma amazed by resolve & commitment to remove all barriers in just under a year

 AFTER months of planning and waiting, the world’s second Digital Free Trade Zone (DFTZ) at the KLIA Aeropolis went live on Nov 3 and, according to the Malaysian government, it is set to give a shot in the arm for over 1,900 export-ready Malaysian Small and Medium Enterprises (SME).